Will Still: Reims

 Following his departure from Beerschot, Still joined Ligue 1 team Reims as assistant to manager Óscar García.
 Following four months in France, Still was offered roles at two Belgian clubs and chose to return to Standard Liège.
-Still explained that part of the reasoning behind this was the fact that his UEFA pro license was registered in Belgium, so he was having to drive back and forth between Belgium and Reims to attend courses, which was becoming a strain on his time.
+Still explained that part of the reasoning behind this was the fact that his UEFA pro licence was registered in Belgium, so he was having to drive back and forth between Belgium and Reims to attend courses, which was becoming a strain on his time.

-At the end of the 2021–22 season, Still got a call back from Reims, to go back to the Ligue 1 side as an assistant manager.
+At the end of the 2021–22 season, Still returned to the Ligue 1 side as an assistant manager.
 After García was sacked on 13 October 2022, Still took over as caretaker manager.
 Following an undefeated stretch of five games, he was appointed as manager for the rest of the 2022–23 season, becoming the youngest manager in Europe's top five leagues at 30 years of age.
-Due to him not holding a UEFA Pro Licence, Reims get fined €25,000 for every match Still manages.
+Since he did not hold a UEFA Pro Licence, Reims was fined €25,000 for every match Still managed until he started a monthly course at the National Football Centre near Brussels.

-He started his tenure as head coach at Reims with a 14-game unbeaten streak in all competitions until a 3–1 defeat against Toulouse in the Coupe de France round of 16, including two draws against league leaders Paris Saint-Germain.
-With a 1–0 win against Monaco on 12 March 2023, Still extended his unbeaten start in the league as Reims manager to 17 matches setting a new Ligue 1 record.
+He started his tenure as head coach at Reims with a 14-game unbeaten streak in all competitions which ended with a 3–1 defeat against Toulouse in the Coupe de France round of 16, including two draws against league leaders Paris Saint-Germain.
+With a 1–0 win against Monaco on 12 March 2023, Still extended his unbeaten start as Reims manager to 17 matches, setting a new Ligue 1 record.
 He also became just the second manager to reach this mark in top-five European leagues in the 21st century, following Tito Vilanova with 18 matches at Barcelona in 2012–13.
+A week later, his undefeated streak in Ligue 1 came to an end after a 2–1 home defeat against Marseille.
+Reims finished the season in 11th.

+On 2 May 2024, shortly before the end of the 2023–24 Ligue 1 season, Still left by mutual consent.
+His team were in 11th, having won two of their last 14 games.

+Lens

+On 10 June 2024, Still signed as the new Lens manager on a three-year deal.
+The team had finished 7th the previous season; on 18 May 2025, Still announced his departure from the club, who went on to finish 8th.
+He was assisted by both his brothers during his time at the club.

+Southampton

+On 25 May 2025, Still signed a three-year contract with Southampton.
+His first competitive game in charge on 9 August was a 2–1 home victory against Wrexham.
+On 2 November, Still was dismissed following a 2–0 home defeat against Preston North End.
+He left the club with two league wins in thirteen matches, leaving Southampton 21st in the Championship.

+Personal life

+Still is currently in a relationship with Sky Sports reporter Emma Saunders.
+In March 2025, Saunders announced that she was suffering from encephalitis.